Petito’s dad: Give same attention to all missing people

 Petito was reported missing Sept.
 11 by her parents after she didn’t respond to calls and texts for several days while she and Laundrie visited parks in the West.

-Her death has been ruled a homicide, meaning she was killed by another person, but authorities in Wyoming haven’t disclosed how she died pending further autopsy results.
+Her death has been ruled a homicide, but authorities in Wyoming haven’t disclosed how she died pending further autopsy results.
 Petito’s stepfather, Jim Schmidt, said Wyoming authorities still had possession of her remains.

 Petito and Laundrie posted online about their trip in a white Ford Transit van converted into a camper.
 They got into a physical altercation Aug.
 12 in Moab, Utah, that led to a police stop, which ended with police deciding to separate the quarreling couple for the night.
 No charges were filed, and no serious injuries were reported.